JoergWarthemann/jeanbaptiste/README.md

 ## Implementation

-All transform algorithms are implemented using their recursive definition based on template metaprogramming.
+All transform algorithms are implemented using their recursive definition and based on template metaprogramming.
 Transform lengths are compile time constants.
-Although flexibility is given to the user by allowing him to select the right one from a boost::hana powered factory at execution time.
+Despite that runtime flexibility is given to the user by allowing him to select the right transform length from a boost::hana powered factory.

 Partially computing twiddle factors at compilation time reduces the calculation cost at runtime.